alteca/symfony-webpack/README.md

 Start server
 > php bin/console server:run

-Compile assets
+Compile assets on the fly
-> npm run watch:assets
+> npm run assets:watch

 or to build only once
-> npm run build:assets
+> npm run assets:build